Skip navigation (Press enter)

 Why we chose the BenQ Zowie XL2566K

-Ergonomically, the XL2566K is pretty sound too, featuring a small base that frees up desk space for other hardware and peripherals—a set of the best headphones for Warzone, perhaps.
+• Compact Base Design: Saves desk space for peripherals—a set of the best headphones for Warzone, perhaps.

 Best 1440p 360Hz monitor